Complete Guide to VAT in Denmark: Rates, Rules & Registration Thresholds

 E-Commerce Rules

-The EU e-commerce framework immensely transformed in 2021 when the EU governing bodies implemented new rules stipulated in the EU VAT Directive.
-By design, these rules redefined the rules of the EU e-commerce market, influencing not only the businesses from the EU but also businesses from third countries and territories.
+The EU e-commerce framework underwent significant changes in 2021 when EU governing bodies implemented new rules stipulated in the EU VAT Directive.
+By design, these rules redefined the EU e-commerce market, influencing not only businesses in the EU but also those in third countries and territories.

-Before the single EU threshold was introduced, every EU country had its threshold.
-This represented a considerable challenge for all businesses since they had to pay attention to the threshold of each EU country.
+Before the single EU threshold was introduced, every EU country had its own threshold.
+This represented a considerable challenge for all businesses, as they had to comply with the thresholds in each EU country.
 That is why the EU regulators decided to abolish this practice and establish the single EU-wide threshold.

 On July 1, 2021, EU regulators adopted essential revisions to the VAT Directive, specifically to the sections relevant to the E-commerce sector.
 These changes were designed to reduce the challenges surrounding VAT compliance for businesses involved in cross-border activities.

 The new rules also affected online marketplaces and digital platform operators.
-The EU governing official imposed new obligations and responsibilities on these operators, who became subject to the deemed supplier rules.
+The EU governing official imposed new obligations and responsibilities on these operators, subjecting them to the deemed supplier rules.
 Under this rule, the platform operators are, in specific situations, responsible for collecting and remitting VAT from the underlying supplier.

-Also, the Mini One Stop Shop (MOSS), established in 2015, has undergone significant changes, thus creating a more efficient uniform reporting system known as the One Stop Shop (OSS) system.
+Also, the Mini One Stop Shop (MOSS), established in 2015, has undergone significant changes, creating a more efficient, uniform reporting system known as the One Stop Shop (OSS).
 Besides redefining the two existing schemes, the Union and Non-Union, the third Import One Stop Shop (IOSS) scheme was introduced.

 Therefore, the OSS with a broader reporting scope has three schemes: